tighten/duster/README.md

 Create a `pint.json` file in your project root, you can use [Duster's `pint.json`](pint.json) file as a starting point.
 Learn more in the [Pint documentation](https://laravel.com/docs/pint#configuring-pint).

+## GitHub Action

+There's a [GitHub Action](https://github.com/tighten/duster-action) you use to clean-up your workflows.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.